From Excel to GPS: how an electrician saves €12,000 a year

 Comparison: Excel vs GeoTapp for freelance electricians

-Conclusion: your time is worth more than what you’re currently charging
+Conclusion: your time is worth more than what you’re charging

-If you’re a freelance electrician or a small business, you’re probably already losing between €5,000 and €15,000 a year in undocumented, overlooked or forgotten hours.
+If you’re a freelance electrician or a small business, you’re probably already losing between €5,000 and €15,000 a year in undocumented, unaccounted for or forgotten hours.

 The Moment When Excel Stops Being Enough

-There’s a precise moment in every electrician’s life as they grow — hiring their first technician, then a second, then running three sites simultaneously — when Excel stops being a tool and becomes a problem.
-It’s not that Excel works badly: it’s that managing the complexity of multiple people across multiple sites with a spreadsheet requires maintenance work that grows exponentially.
+There’s a specific moment in every electrician’s life as they grow, hiring their first technician, then a second, then running three sites simultaneously, when Excel stops being a tool and becomes a problem.
+It’s not that Excel works badly: it’s that managing the complexity of multiple people across multiple sites with a spreadsheet requires a maintenance workload that grows exponentially.
 Every week you spend hours cross-checking spreadsheets, correcting data entry errors, figuring out why the hours don’t add up, and sending emails to retrieve reports that haven’t arrived.

-The Added Value You Didn’t Anticipate: Proof for the Customer
+The Added Value You Didn’t Anticipate: Evidence for the Customer

 When an electrician switches to GeoTapp, the most anticipated benefit is always the saving in administrative time.
-But the most surprising benefit — the one many haven’t anticipated — is the change in the relationship with customers.
-When you can show the customer not only the invoice but also the documentation of the job — photos, GPS, certified timestamps — the approval process changes completely.
+But the most surprising benefit, the one many haven’t anticipated, is the change in the relationship with customers.
+When you can show the customer not only the invoice but also the documentation of the job, photos, GPS, certified timings, the approval process changes completely.
 There is no longer a ‘we need to check’ phase that delays payment.
 The customer sees the evidence, approves it, and pays.

 Onboarding That Doesn’t Require a Dedicated Monday Morning